reimagined/resolve/docs/sagas.md

 <!-- prettier-ignore-end -->

-This saga requires a new user to confirm their email address.
+The saga requests that a new user confirms his/her email address.
 If the user does not confirm the address within one week, the saga cancels the registration.

 ## Define a Saga